 APFL & Partners has two well-established offices in Vietnam:

-Partners Bernadette Fahy and Nicolas Picard lead the Hanoi office.
-They are supported by senior associates Tran Long, Tran Trong Binh, Tran Thi Kim Luyen, Antoine Logeay and Christophe Cougnaud along with a team of associates, trainee lawyers and professional translators.
+Partners Bernadette Fahy and Nicolas Picard, together with partner Antoine Logeay, lead the Hanoi office.
+They are supported by Of Counsel and senior associates Tran Long, Tran Trong Binh, Tran Thi Kim Luyen, and Christophe Cougnaud along with a team of associates, trainee lawyers and professional translators.

 Ho Chi Minh City Office

 The Ho Chi Minh City office is led by managing partner Nicolas Audier and partner Etienne Laumonier.
-They are supported by senior associates Le Thuy Lan, Nguyen Cong To, Pham Viet Anh and Clémence Le Van Quyen along with a team of associates, trainee lawyers and professional translators.
+They are supported by senior associates Nguyen Cong To, Pham Viet Anh and Huynh Huong Giang along with a team of associates, trainee lawyers and professional translators.

 The structure of the Vietnamese economy has significantly developed during the last 30 years.
 Many reforms have been undertaken, particularly to promote international trade relations with other countries, to attract foreign investors and to reinforce cooperation in the field of development.